If your contract term has ended, you're free to find a better deal right away. Browse a range of broadband offers with Uswitch:

 This could be another contract with Vodafone or it could be another broadband package from a provider that’s offering a better deal.
 But it essentially means you can avoid the big end of contract price rise and find a new service that matches what you need.

-Vodafone’s price rises are tied to the rate of inflation.
-But because it adds its own 3.9% increase each year, it always ends up charging above the inflation rate.
+Vodafone’s price rises were historically tied to the rate of inflation.
+But because it also added its own 3.9% increase each year, it always ended up charging above the inflation rate.

 The provider says its price rises “reflect our investment in upgrading our network and services”.
 This essentially means they’re put in place to cover the costs of the improvements it makes to its broadband, 4G and 5G services.